beyazit-yalcinkaya/atac/README.md

 * &phi;<sub>constr</sub> ::= *more than* __N__ | *more than or equal to* __N__ | *less than* __N__ | *less than or equal to* __N__ | *equal to* __N__
 * &phi;<sub>ent_lea</sub> ::= *entering* | *leaving*

 The sentences given by the rule &phi;<sub>spec</sub> indicates specifications of the TA model needs to follow.
-We map these sentences to queries that can be checked by the UPPAAL and give thees queries in a query file as an output.
+We map these sentences to queries that can be checked by the UPPAAL and give these queries in a query file as an output.
 The details of the grammar as well as the mapping done by the tool can be found in the tool paper presenting ATAC.